 Entrepreneurs may account for losses in order to reduce their profit, but only in the case of the same activity.
-For entrepreneurs, taxable income is also net of costs (social and health insurance contribution is not tax deductible item).
-Instead of deducting the amount of actual costs, a taxpayer may replace it by 80% of revenues from agriculture, forestry, fishery and craft, 60 % of revenues of non-craft activities, 40% of revenues of copyright or 30% of rental revenues.
+For entrepreneurs, taxable income is also net of costs (the amount of costs include the social and health insurance contribution).
+Instead of deducting the amount of actual costs, a taxpayer may replace it by 50% of revenues from agriculture, forestry and fishery, 30% of revenues of copyright or 20% of rental revenues.
+In this case it is possible to reduce the tax base by the amount of social and health insurance contribution as well.